egarciamartin/agusmakmun.github.io/index.md

 # Organizing / PC / other
 ---

-I am currently organizing the **1st International Workshop on Energy Efficient Data Mining and Knowledge Discovery**, held in conjunction with ECML-PKDD 2018, in September in Dublin, Ireland.
+I organized the **1st International Workshop on Energy Efficient Data Mining and Knowledge Discovery**, held in conjunction with ECML-PKDD 2018, in September in Dublin, Ireland.
 [Green Data Mining](https://greendatamining.github.io)

 I was helping at organizing the [WiML](https://wimlworkshop.org) dinner held at ICML, in Stockholm, July 2018.